 Who Should Buy the REP Sabre Barbell

 - Beginners who are looking for an option with knurling that won’t tear up their hands.
+The knurling here is fairly moderate.

 Who Shouldn’t Buy the REP Sabre Barbell